 The COVID-19 pandemic has impacted almost every aspect of our lives, notably health.
-One year into the COVID 19 pandemic nearly 3 million people have died worldwide.
+One year into the COVID-19 pandemic nearly 3 million people have died worldwide.
 For much of the world, the turmoil began in March 2020, and set into motion closures, cancellations, and quarantines.
 “Virtual everything” — educational instruction, business meetings, retail shopping — became the norm.
-We participated in a mass experiment of online communication and delivery.
+We all participated in a mass worldwide and national experiment of online communication and delivery.
 Even healthcare, physiotherapy (physical therapy) sessions, and fitness classes transitioned to online platforms.
 While online activity was frantic and went into overdrive, our bodies became still.
 We sat for hours in front of a computer monitor finding new ways of communicating, learning, connecting, and being productive.
 What we thought may last for a few weeks extended to months on end.
 And now, one year later, some pockets of the world are currently experiencing their 3rd wave of lockdowns to slow the spread the coronavirus.

 How about you?
 How is your health one year in?